AhmedAbdullahFahim/evently-egabi-assessment/README.md

 - Can be extended with real authentication & persistent backend.
 - Local only; no hosted live link — run using commands above.

+⚠️ Note on API Keys
+This project includes restricted API keys (Google Maps + Ticketmaster) so that the reviewers can test the app without extra setup.
+The keys are restricted to this app’s usage and cannot be abused outside of it.

 ### Live link

 - Local only; run with commands above.